-Ideally, a Stage 1 SCA should be concluded in the initial planning of the end of life of the built asset, or its change of owner or occupier.
-At this time, specialist security advisers providing guidance in respect of relevant security threats, vulnerabilities and/or mitigations may also have been onboarded.
+Ideally, a Stage 1 SCA should be concluded in the initial planning of the end of life of the public space.
+At this time specialist security advisers providing guidance in respect of relevant security threats, vulnerabilities and/or mitigations may also have been onboarded.